Hybrid Working Policy Guide for Small Businesses

 At Charlie, we went from a full-time in-the-office model to a hybrid model during COVID-19.
 It worked beautifully during this testing period, so we stuck with it.

-1. Structured flexibility: Remote work is a wonderful thing, but it needs to be guided by reasonable boundaries and rules.
+- Structured flexibility — remote work is a wonderful thing, but it needs to be guided by reasonable boundaries and rules.
 Our hybrid work policy should align with our business objectives as well as core values.
+For us, this includes attending mandatory meetings, in-person events, and working 7 hours per day.

-3. Belonging: In a mostly remote workplace, there needs to be ways to still connect with each other.
+- Belonging — in a mostly remote workplace, there needs to be ways to still connect with each other, like our twice-a-year meetups, in-office team events, and online clubs.
 That is key to a motivated workplace and to effective teamwork.

 How can you implement structure without taking away your team members' autonomy?
 How do you give them space to take ownership of their work?
 How do you create that sense of belonging even when team members are working from their homes?